 You can also address cash flow management from the other side of the equation by asking your own vendors to invoice you at 45, 60, or even 90 days to allow ample times for your payments to arrive and checks to clear.
 If you can establish a good relationship with vendors and are a good customer, they’ll be willing to work with you once you explain your strategy.

-And if you’re looking for an easier way to pay bills and save money, listen to our recorded eChecks webinar!
+And if you’re looking for an easier way to pay bills and save money, learn about our eChecks!